WebDevStudios/custom-post-type-ui/README.md

 ## Changelog

+**1.4.0**
+* Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Fixed: Hide "choose icon" button for non-js users.
+* Fixed: Resolved undefined javascript variable console errors showing up in some areas of the plugin pages.

 **1.3.3**
 * Revert Changes for ajax/heartbeat API requests before post type registration.
 3rd party or other plugins were breaking because post types were not registered.